aknierim/TikZ_assortment/README.md

 ```
 make
 ```
-in the root directory of this repository, or compile each graphic individually by calling `make` inside the respective directory.
+in the root directory of this repository, or compile each graphic individually by calling `make` inside the respective directory (you can also call `make -C <DIR>` from the root directory).